7 Tips for Passive Income on Etsy

 7) Practice good graphic design

 This last one is hard and I’m not a designer by any means.
-In fact, I don’t think my printables look great at all but they still sell!
+In fact, I don’t think my printables look great at all but they still sell like crazy!

 I did learn a few tips though to make my printables look better and stand out more.
 First, I started utilizing more white space in the printables.